skimage.segmentation#

 thresholdfloat, optional

 Areas of the image with a value smaller than this threshold will be considered borders.
-The evolution of the contour will stop in this areas.
+The evolution of the contour will stop in these areas.

 balloonfloat, optional